Cobresun/movie-club/README.md

   npm run codegen
   ```

-Make sure to have the `.env` file set up correctly before running migrations.
-For details on the required environment variables, check the Cobresun Notion.
+For development migrations, ensure you have the `.env` file set up with the necessary environment variables.
+The `.env` file details can be found in the Cobresun Notion.